 Location: Balboa Park

-The Fleet Science Center makes science fun for all ages through over 100 interactive exhibits and movies shown in the IMAX dome theater.
+The Fleet Science Center makes science fun for all ages through over 100 interactive exhibits and movies in the IMAX dome theater.
 So Watt explores the different ways we generate electricity here in San Diego.
 Kid City allows kids under 5 to explore texture, movement, and shapes in a fun play space with a ball wall, fire station, and more.
 There is even an infant play area.
 Temporary exhibits have included everything from Grossology to Mythbusters: The Explosive Exhibition.

 5. Museum of Photographic Arts